-Bars are one of gay people's favourite places to get together.
+Bars are one of lesbians' favourite places to get-together.
 Inevitably, going to bars on a regular basis means drinking alcohol, and the line between drinking regularly and alcoholism is very thin.
-Some gays also abuse drugs or alcohol to blunt the feeling of being different, alleviate painful emotions or lower their inhibitions.
+Some lesbians also abuse drugs or alcohol to blunt the feeling of being different, alleviate painful emotions or lower their inhibitions.

 If you feel you have a drug or alcohol problem, there are resources you can turn to.
 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) have set up support groups that can help you in your resolve to stay sober.
 In some places, Montreal and Quebec City among them, you will find gay and lesbian AA and NA groups.
 These groups offer a supportive environment in which you will feel safe and be able to share experiences.
 There are also detox centres, as well as counsellors working in CLSCs and private practices who specialize in alcoholism and drug addiction.
-Many of them are specially trained to provide gay people with assistance.
+Many of them are specially trained to provide lesbians with assistance.

-You don't have to put up with violence or discrimination

-Despite the fact that the Quebec Charter of Human

-Rights and Freedoms prohibits discrimination on the basis of sexual orientation, discriminatory attitudes and violence against homosexuals persist in our society.
+You don't have to put up with violence Despite the fact that the or discrimination and Freedoms prohibits discrimination on the basis of sexual orientation, discriminatory attitudes and violence against homosexuals persist in our society.
 If you feel you are a victim of discrimination or violence, go to the Commission des droits de la personne et de la jeunesse du Québec.
 There, your complaints about job discrimination or housing access will be heard.